agrendath/QTools/README.md

 - quickbarplugin.deaths: Grants access to the /janita command
 - quickbarplugin.apples: Grants access to the /janita2 command
 - quickbarplugin.lucas: Grants access to the /lucas command
-- quickbarplugin.souls: Grants access to the /souls command and the manipulating of tiago souls
+- quickbarplugin.souls: Grants access to the /souls command and the manipulating of souls
 - quickbarplugin.soulenchant: Grants access to the /soulenchant command
 - quickbarplugin.deathstop: Grants access to the /janitatop command
 - quickbarplugin.applestop: Grants access to the /janita2top command